 What Is Vitamin E?

-Apart from being a powerful antioxidant, vitamin E contributes to our immune system and protects our skin from harmful effects.
+Apart from being a powerful antioxidant, another vitamin E function involves contributing to our immune system and protecting our skin from harmful effects.
 Therefore, it is often used as an ingredient of cosmetic products aimed to nourish our skin.
 An example of that is vitamin E cream.
 Generally speaking, vitamin E is a critical vitamin necessary for the proper functioning of various organs.

-The Uses of Vitamin E
+Vitamin E Benefits

-A number of studies have been examining the role of vitamin E in the prevention of some serious health conditions, such as heart disease and cancer.
-According to research studying the relationship between vitamin E and coronary artery disease, vitamin E intake can slow down the development of heart disease.
+Several studies have examined the role of vitamin E in the prevention of some severe health conditions, such as heart disease and cancer.
+For example, according to research on the relationship between vitamin E and coronary artery disease, proper vitamin E dosage can slow down the development of heart disease.

-Vitamin E Sources
+Vitamin E Foods

 Wheat Germ Oil